canSAS-org/1dwg/1dwg/trunk/doc/source/preface.rst

 This  work is the initiative of the canSAS 1D Data Formats Working Group, established at the canSAS-V workshop, NIST, Gaithersburg, Maryland, USA from October 29th to 31st 2007, which produced revision 1.0.
-A second workshop was held July 28th to 31st at Uppsala University, Uppsala, Sweden which produced revision 1.1.
+A further workshop was held July 28th to 31st, 2012 at Uppsala University, Uppsala, Sweden which produced revision 1.1.
 The format derives many of its foundations from previous works such as the SASXML format, a joint collaboration